django-functest/django-functest/docs/common.rst

       button that matches that will be selected (even if the selector matched another button in that group).

+      To upload a file, pass an :class:`~django_functest.Upload` instance as the value.

       This will raise an exception if the fields can't be found.
 It will be a timeout exception for Selenium tests, so you will want to avoid attempting to fill in fields that don't exist.